UBC-biol525D/UBC-biol525D.github.io/Topic_9/readme.md

 ## Fst ##

+Since our PCA and structure plots were still a bit mysterious, we also might curious about what Fst among populations shows - for example, when calculating the mean Fst across all pairwise comparisons.

-We can calculate Fst in genomic windows between all pairwise population comparisons.
-It is often nice to calculation population statistics like Fst (diversity, tajima's d, etc) in windows, to reduce noise (for example, due to differences in coverage at individual loci).
-While there are tons of programs that calclulate Fst (plink, Pixy, SNPrelate - keep in mind that there are numerous ways to calculate Fst), here we're going to use VCFtools.
+We are also interested whether this any signatures of selection driven by temperature adaptation, so we might as well do these calculations at a fine-scale - in windows across the genome - to see if we can find any potentially adaptive regions.
+While there are tons of programs that calclulate Fst (plink, Pixy, SNPrelate), here we're going to use VCFtools.

 ```bash
 #For vcftools --wier-fst-pop, we need a file containing sample names, for each pop

 for pop in `cut -d"." -f2 vcf/Chinook_GWAS_fiiltered_fixedsamps.fam | uniq`
 do
 cut -d" " -f1 vcf/Chinook_GWAS_fiiltered_fixedsamps.fam | grep -w "$pop" > ${pop}.samples